When Precy is not recounting the legends of plants and animals, you can find her watching her favorite series on The

-A biennial plant that grows up to 36 inches in height, Canterbury Bells does best in full sun.
-It can grow in partly shaded areas, too, but its stems may weaken.
+A biennial plant that grows up to 36 inches in height, Canterbury bells do best in full sun.
+It can grow in partly shaded areas too, but its stems may weaken.
 It displays its beautiful bell-shaped flowers in late to early summer in various colors: blue, purple, pink, and white.

-How did Canterbury Bells get its name?
-It is because of its bell-like flowers, and it's found in the genus Campanula, which means "little bells".
+How did Canterbury bells get their name?
+It is because of its bell-like flowers, and it's found in the genus Campanula, which means "little bells."

-Foxglove is a biennial plant which the flower blooms on a tall spike and grows in part sun and shaded areas.
-It also comes in a variety of color including white, yellow, pink and purple.
+Foxglove is a biennial plant where the flowers bloom on a tall spike.
+It grows in part sun and shaded areas and comes in a variety of colors: white, yellow, pink, and purple.